 The Council’s mission is to unite UT student organizations who have some type of service focus in their mission.
 As one council, member organizations come together to promote volunteerism on campus, advocate for underserved populations, educate others about the power of service, and celebrate the impact that Longhorns make every day in the community.

 UT’s Largest Day of Service – this event brings over 2000 UT students, faculty, and staff together with an Austin neighborhood on the last Saturday in February.
 Partnering to complete beautification projects identified by neighborhood residents and community organizations, The Project aims to help neighborhoods in need while creating relationships between UT students and the Austin community.

 The Tower Awards are presented annually to honor excellence in volunteerism among the students, faculty, and staff at The University of Texas at Austin.
 Awards are presented at a ceremony, which recognizes students, faculty, and staff of the university, as well as community agencies and university-community partnership efforts.

 United to Serve is a system-wide initiative of The University of Texas to unite each of our campuses in service during National Volunteer Week.
-Each spring, students, administrators, faculty, and staff across the University of Texas System volunteer their time and talents to outreach events and service projects coordinated through United to Serve.
+Each spring, students, administrators, faculty, and staff across the University of Texas System volunteer their time and talents to outreach events and service projects that are unique to erach campus, but coordinated under the banner of United to Serve.

 The UT Volunteer Fair provides students the opportunity to gather information from a variety of non-profits interested in working with the UT community.
 Fairs are held twice a year at the start of each semester.
 Interested agencies can sign up online beginning in August and January!